-No critical structural weaknesses were identified for this structure.
+No critical structural weaknesses have been identified.

 6.3 Limitations and Assumptions in Results

 The results have been reported as a %NBS and the stated value is that obtained from our analysis and assessment.
 Despite the use of best national and international practice in this analysis and assessment, this value contains uncertainty due to the many assumptions and simplifications which are made during the assessment.
 These include: